Xanderxx46/Xanderxx46/README.md

 # Hey!
 I'm Xander!

 I can kind of code, at least a little bit.
 I know mostly javascript but i also know some typescript.
 I mainly make Discord bots.
 Fun fact, the first bot I made by myself is one for a Discord bot making competition.
 It is named [That One Friend](https://github.com/Xanderxx46/That-One-Friend).
+I have also made [Xan Utils](https://github.com/Xanderxx46/Xan-Utils) for fun!

 ### Stuff I Know